 The Physical Education Program at East Allegheny Senior High School is a diversified activity-based program that has been designed to encompass the interest, capabilities and limitations of all students within the school system.
 Because Physical Education is an activity-based course, students are required to be present to earn their grade.
 Therefore, students must be present no less than 65% of the time to pass.
 Students who have missed more than 65% of their Physical Education will fail the quarter.
-The only exemption would be students who are medically excused.
+The only exemption would be students who are medically excused or students who have their teacher's prior permission to miss class (examples include, but are not limited to: Emerging Leaders Program/ELP, Academic Support, Field Trips or Child Development Program).
 Activities are designed to allow students to safely and successfully engage in sports and physical fitness activities that encourage knowledge, skills and interest in personal and physical health throughout their lives.